 Winrock's Code of Conduct is not intended to make you an expert on every issue, but rather to help you spot risks, obtain guidance, and make good choices.
-We must constantly be alert to gaps between policies and practices and work to close them.
+We must constantly be alert to the gaps between policies and practices and work to close them.
 Making the right decision is not always easy.
 There may be times when you will be under pressure or unsure of what to do.
 Always remember that when you have a tough choice to make, you are not alone.
-The following policy, also known as a Whistleblower policy, sets forth guidance and instruction for how to report, and how Winrock commits to responding to you.